wirenboard/wb-mqtt-serial/docs/Entities.md

+# Concepts on which this driver is based upon
 #### Memory Block [TMemoryBlock]
 Atomic chunk of memory accessed via device protocol, which means that any part of memory block can't be obtained without obtaining whole block.